-When you create an assessment, you can choose to collect external submissions in the settings panel.
-When students open this type of assessment, they're informed they can't submit work online.
-If you create groups to collect external submissions, students can view their group members.
+When you create an assessment, you can choose to collect submissions offline.
+Students are informed they can't submit work online.
+If you create groups, students can view their group members.

 Doesn't seem familiar?
 Jump to the "Original" help about the external grade column.

 In the item list or student grid view, you can set up the overall grade.
 The overall grade is a calculated item that you build to show students a running tally of all the items that you grade and post.

 You can show the overall grade to students so they can view performance results or keep it hidden for your use only.

 Select Set it up to create a gradebook column for the overall grade.
 On the page that appears, you can configure how the overall grade is calculated.

 To get started, choose between Gradebook item weights or Gradebook category weights in Overall Grade Settings.
 The course content list changes based on your selection, and you can begin to assign grade percentage weights.
 If you use category weights to calculate the overall grade, you can expand a category to see the graded items included.